Careers page 101: Everything HR managers and recruiters need to know to build an effective careers page

 An effective careers page showcases your employer brand and entices candidates to apply to your open roles.
-Here are answers to frequently asked questions about how to build an engaging careers page:
+Here are answers to frequently asked questions about how to build an engaging career portal:

 - What is a careers page?

-- Why should you create a careers page on your website?
+- Why should you create a career page on your website?

 - What percent of candidates visit careers pages?